jacomyal/sigma.js/README.md

 [sigmajs.org website](http://sigmajs.org) provides a global overview of the project.

 As of version `v2`, `sigma` focuses on the management of graph display: layout, rendering, interaction...
-The graph model is managed in a separate library called `graphology`, which is packed with convenience methods to manage graph data structures.
+The graph model is managed in a separate library called [`graphology`](https://github.com/graphology/graphology), which is packed with convenience methods to manage graph data structures.

 A set of demo examples contain various use-cases that might help you understand how to use sigma (read further below).

+### Status

+Sigma.js v2 is a major refactoring and is currently in version alpha.
+The stable version is `v1.2.x`.
+Although not yet finalized and official, v2 is already in use in production in some organizations.

 ## Installation